devote/HTML5-History-API/README.md

     history.js?basepath=/pathtosite/ - the base path to the site; defaults to the root "/". history.js?redirect=true - enable link translation.
-    history.js?type=/ - substitute the string after the anchor; by default, nothing is substituted.
+    history.js?type=/ - substitute the string after the anchor; by default "/".

 You can also combine options: